hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

 * `ipv6_cidr_range` -
   The range of internal IPv6 addresses that are owned by this subnetwork.

+* `internal_ipv6_prefix` -
+  The internal IPv6 address range that is assigned to this subnetwork.

 * `external_ipv6_prefix` -
   The range of external IPv6 addresses that are owned by this subnetwork.
 * `self_link` - The URI of the created resource.